 $10,000 in Total Scholarship Awards for Your Professional Development Goals

-As a member of the SIA Board of Directors and as SIA’s Chairman of the Board (2016-2018), Denis Hebert positively impacted SIA’s service to its members in the domain of identity management as evidenced through the development of many of its education, government relations, and standards initiatives.
-The first annual Denis R. Hebert Scholarship recipients will be announced on Nov.
-14, 2018, at SIA Honors Night.
+As a member of the SIA Board of Directors and as SIA’s chairman of the board (2016-2018), Denis Hebert positively impacted SIA’s service to its members in the domain of identity management as evidenced through the development of many of its education, government relations and standards initiatives.

 Two $5,000 Scholarships for Security Professionals

 SIA created the Denis R. Hebert Scholarship program to support the professional development goals of individual SIA members who specialize in the field of identity management.
 Every year, two scholarships valued at $5,000 each will be awarded.

 Each scholarship will allow the recipient to complete a 2-year associates degree, 4-year bachelor’s degree program or professional development course in the field of identity management (e.g., biometrics).
 The scholarship must be used for professional, relevant courses or programs offered by reputable associations, colleges, universities and/or private education firms related to your role and career in the security industry.